Jhonatanssal/Twitter-RoR/README.md

 To get a local copy up and running follow these simple example steps:

-- Go to https://github.com/jssarrazolaa/Twitter-RoR/tree/master and clone the repo
+- Go to https://github.com/jssarrazolaa/Twitter-RoR/tree/master and clone the repo using: <br>
+`git clone https://github.com/jssarrazolaa/Twitter-RoR.git` in your terminal.

 ### Setup